Bakasan15/RecursiveOptimizations/README.md

 # RecursiveOptimizations
-A drop in dynamic optimization for general recursive functions that prevents stack overflow errors.
+A utility that converts general recursive functions to use heap memory and dynamic programming.